harshsikhwal/csdot/README.md

 These will be added in the upcoming versions and well as LoadDiagraph feature.

+The attributes having List as their secondary datatype and string as their first datatype, like color, fillcolor takes string Value.
+There is no list defined for such attributes.
+However for ranksep, a secondary holder, ValueList is added to support double datatype.

-There are multiple known issues in the Attribute segment like handling of multi-types (color and colorList) as well as multi-default and multi-minimum.
+There are multiple known issues in the Attribute segment like handling of multi-types (string/double) as well as multi-default and multi-minimum.
 Please refer doc: *csdot\Docs\Attribute Status.docs* for more info

 ### DotDocument